GPT-5.5 Instant review: The default ChatGPT model tested

 | Price (output) | $1.50 / 1M tokens | Cheapest output pricing |

 A note on this table: these figures are reported for the Instant variant, but we could not verify them against any primary source.
 OpenAI's published numbers for the standard GPT-5.5 model are materially different.
-Public pricing for standard GPT-5.5 sits at $5.00 input / $30.00 output per million tokens, roughly ten times the figures above.
-The standard model is also documented with about a 1.1M-token input context and a 128K output cap, so the "128K context window" line likely describes the output limit, not the input window.
+Public pricing for standard GPT-5.5 sits at $5.00 input / $30.00 output per million tokens (opens in a new tab), roughly ten times the figures above.
+The standard model is also documented with about a 1.1M-token input context and a 128K output cap (opens in a new tab), so the "128K context window" line likely describes the output limit, not the input window.
 Treat the table as unconfirmed for Instant until OpenAI publishes Instant-specific specs.

 What it does well